amiralextractor/appema/README.md

 # Link
 ##
-This app is available in : https://appemacovid.ml
+This app is available at : https://appemacovid.ml